 You can skip, pause or stop the course at any time

 It has brought so much clarity to my past experiences, putting words, labels, researched proof to what I didn’t know how to explain or process, I just knew the feelings.~ Survivor

 Our global team deeply cares about the experiences of survivors and the many ways in which our identity affects our experience of trauma.
 We bring a wealth of expertise and lived experience to Bloom.

 Bloom informs and empowers survivors by offering remote courses that combine the insights of survivors globally on trauma and gender-based violence with therapeutic practices to heal from trauma.
 Bloom is a programme by Chayn.

 Chayn is a global nonprofit, run by survivors and allies from around the world, creating resources to support the healing of survivors of gender-based violence.
 We create open, online resources and services for survivors of abuse that are trauma-informed, intersectional, multi-lingual and feminist.

-Bloom is available to anyone regardless of your background, race, age, disability, religion or belief, sexuality, gender identity or expression, or life circumstances – we are here for you.
+Bloom supports everyone regardless of your background, race, age, disability, religion or belief, sexuality, gender identity or expression, or life circumstances – we are here for you.